-7. Select the required Size - this can be changed by expanding the drop-down and selecting one of our recommended image sizes.
-Or alternatively by clicking Select size and choosing from the expanded list of options.
+7. Select the required Size - this can be changed by expanding the drop-down and selecting from the recently used or recommended image sizes.
+Or alternatively by clicking See all sizes and choosing from the expanded list of options.

 The Image size required depends on the anticipated workload.
 For more details on the image size that best suits your requirements, please refer to the following Microsoft links: Sizes for Virtual Machines and Linux Virtual Machine Pricing.
 The standard A1 with 1 vCPU & 1.75GB RAM is primarily meant for PoC deployments and low traffic websites and application.
-For a non PoC deployment we recommend at least 2 vCPUs and 4GB RAM.
+For a non PoC deployment we recommend at least 2 vCPUs and 3.5GB RAM.
 For further help and advice please contact support@loadbalancer.org.